-The program is made possible by two distinct funding streams: a small number funded via DHS S&T OUP Supplemental Career Development Grant (CDG) and a larger number resourced via Education Outreach and Workforce Development, as part of the overall ADAC Award.
+The program was made possible by two distinct funding streams: a small number funded via DHS S&T OUP Supplemental Career Development Grant (CDG) and a larger number resourced via Education Outreach and Workforce Development, as part of the overall ADAC Award.
 ADAC Fellows participated in projects associated with ADAC DHS S&T OUP approved Program Year 6 Workplan or directed studies managed via Center leadership.
 Upon graduation, ADAC Fellows seek employment within the Homeland Security Enterprise (HSE).

 While COVID-19 limited the opportunities for students to present their research to the public, ADAC included Fellows in virtual activities after March 2020.
 ADAC students continued to remain engaged and all current ADAC Fellows participated in a Virtual Arctic Summer Internship (ASIP) in Summer of 2020.
 To prevent due to travel restrictions imposed by the novel coronavirus, ADAC staff cancelled the sessions of the ASIP program previously held in Anchorage and Utqiagvik.
 Instead, ADAC Fellows participated in a 10-week summer program where students participated in three virtual sessions a week featuring presentations and Q&A opportunities with a variety of Arctic residents, operators, research professionals, ADAC staff, and government officials.

-In total, four Students graduated from the ADAC Fellows program during Program Year 6: three fellows graduated following the Fall 2019 Semester and one graduated in May of 2020.
+In total, four students graduated from the ADAC Fellows program during Program Year 6: three fellows graduated following the Fall 2019 Semester and one graduated in May of 2020.
 Three graduates will be pursuing higher level education opportunities at the University of Alaska Anchorage and one will be continuing a master’s program at the University of Texas El Paso (UTEP).
 One student joined ADAC’s staff as a Research Associate and will pursue a PhD at UAA in Program Year 7.
 ADAC’s Fellows program closed with the aforementioned 10-week summer internship program.

 Summary of Center Research Management Process.

 Quarterly Reviews.
 Center Leadership continued to provide oversight and accountability for the ADAC’s research projects through Quarterly Reviews.
-These forums are scheduled to provide an opportunity for research teams to share results, milestones, and challenges encountered in each Quarter of the Program Year.
+These forums were scheduled to provide an opportunity for research teams to share results, milestones, and challenges encountered in each Quarter of the Program Year.
 The Center’s research projects, and Executive Counselors participated in a Mid-Year Review on 31 January 2020.
 ADAC originally established this mid-year review to help ADAC prepare for its first Bi-Annual review in March 2016.
 These Reviews occurred on 19 September 2019, 19 December 2019, 9-10 April 2020, 18 June 2020.

 Transition Planning.
 A critical function of ADAC’s activities is to prepare technology and research developed through the Center for real-world, end-user applications.
 A principal focus of Year 6 was to prepare research teams for the transition of mature research to industry, HQ USCG CG-7 (Assistant Commandant for Capabilities), and HQ USCG CG-9 (Assistant Commandant for Acquisitions) through the adoption of ADAC’s “Research-to-Capabilities Process” (RTCP).
 The Quarterly Review process provided dedicated time between Center Leadership and research teams to coordinate transition planning activities.
 Additionally, Center leadership and respective research teams prepared teams for the RTCP process by engaging with USCG Project champions and planned destination “end-users” via meetings or electronic communications to ensure research was progressing in a manner to meet the ends of the planned end user and USCG “Customer.”

-The following is a summary of planned research destinations for ADAC funded investigations which finalized transitions during Program Year 6 of ADAC:
+The following is a summary of planned research destinations that ADAC funded investigations whichresulted in transition to end users during Program Year 6 of ADAC: